Dozens wounded as Shiite parties clash with Lebanese police - France 24

 Beirut (AFP)

+It was the latest incident of violence in what have been largely peaceful protests since October 17 against a political class deemed inept and corrupt.

+The street movement pushed the prime minister to step down on October 29, but the country's bitterly divided political parties have failed to agree on a successor.

-Young supporters of Hezbollah and Amal tried to attack the main anti-government protest camp in central Beirut, an AFP photographer reported.
+Shortly before midnight on Monday, young supporters of Shiite political parties Hezbollah and Amal tried to attack the main anti-government protest camp in central Beirut, an AFP photographer reported.

+The angry young men arrived on foot and scooters, apparently fired up by a video shared online that they deemed offensive to Shiites.

 Civil defence said 23 people were taken to hospital, while 43 were treated at the scene.
 It was not immediately clear from which side the wounded were.